Fig77/Halpin-hand/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Halpin is a web scraper that will perform a set of different tasks, like showing particular information asked for the user, scrapped from the web.
-The end product .
+Halpin is a web scraper that will perform a set of different tasks, like showing particular information taken from the web, based on user input.
 Made with Ruby & [Nokogiri](https://rubygems.org/gems/nokogiri/versions/1.6.8?locale=en) for scrapping♦️

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents